ad-si/shaven/CONTRIBUTING.md

 In order to build the final production-ready files from the source files run `$ jake -B`.

-## Package

-All package information is contained in `package.yaml` and will get synchronized to `package.json` and `bower.json` during the build process.
-So make sure to only alter the `package.yaml` file directly.

 ## Style Guidelines

 Checkout `package.yaml` for the JSHint and Jscs configurations.